 Yes, a generator of 5500 watts is competent for running your electric water heater.
-It would help if you took caution that the water heater should not exceed the wattage of 5500 watts.
+It would help if you cautioned that the water heater should not exceed the wattage of 5500 watts.
 It’s better to run a water heater that needs 4500 starting and 3500 running watts.

-Will A 5500 Watt Generator Run A Welder?
+Will A 5500 Watt Generator Run A Commercial Welder?

-Yes, a generator of 5500-watt with 230 VAC is capable of running a AC/DC 225/125 welder that’s using E6010 with a diameter of 1/8 inches.
-You’ll probably know how the electrode is getting hard-to-strike, plus also they often sticking while working when you try to weld with this arrangement.
+Yes, a generator of 5500-watt with 230 VAC can run an AC/DC 225/125 welder that’s using E6010 with a diameter of 1/8 inches.
+You’ll probably know how the electrode is getting hard to strike, plus also they often stick while working when you try to weld with this arrangement.